-The GBLW is a vast and largely untouched wilderness region of northern Canada.
-It spans three ecoregions, includes what is arguably the last pristine northern "great lake" on the planet, is sparsely inhabited with no industrial development occurring at present, and is under the careful stewardship of the Sahtugot'ine.
+The GBLW is a vast and largely undisturbed wilderness region of northern Canada.
+It spans three ecoregions, includes the last pristine northern "great lake" on the planet, is sparsely inhabited with no industrial development occurring at present, and is under the careful stewardship of the Sahtuto'ine.

-This stewardship is framed by the Sahtu Dene and Metis Comprehensive Land Claim Agreement, the Sahtu Land Use Plan and the Great Bear Lake Watershed Management Plan.
-These documents were developed in close consultation with the Sahtugot'ine and in the case of the Great Bear Lake Watershed Management Plan and the aspects of the Sahtu Land Use Plan affecting the GBLW and GBL, lead by the Sahtugot'ine.
+This stewardship is framed by the Sahtu Dene and Metis Comprehensive Land Claim Agreement, the Sahtu Land Use Plan, the Great Bear Lake Watershed Management Plan and the Délįnę Final Self-Government Agreement.
+These documents were developed in close consultation with the Sahtuto'ine and in the case of the Great Bear Lake Watershed Management Plan and the aspects of the Sahtu Land Use Plan affecting the GBLW and GBL, lead by the Sahtuto'ine.
+The Délįnę Final Self-Government Agreement was negotiated between Délįnę and the federal and territorial governments.

-The Sahtugot'ine are part of the land, and they define themselves largely by their relationship with it.
-They are willing to use and share the land with others (and they have traditionally welcomed others to their territory) but only on condition that the land and the community are kept healthy (that ecological and cultural integrity are maintained) and that Déline plays a fundamental role in GBLW management.
+The Sahtuto'ine are part of the land, and they define themselves largely by their relationship with it.
+They are willing to use and share the land with others (and they have traditionally welcomed others to their territory) but on condition that the land and the community are kept healthy (ecological and cultural integrity are maintained) and that Déline plays a fundamental role in GBLW management.

-The Sahtu Land Use Plan establishes the GBLW as a "special management zone".
-Development within much of the GBLW is permitted, subject to stringent perms and conditions.
-Some areas within the GBLW (e.g., Saoyú-?ehdacho) are permanently off-limits to development and others (e.g., Edajįla) are off-limits subject to measures set out in the Sahtu Land Use Plan.
-Development within GBL itself is largely prohibited.
-This approach allows for core protected areas, buffer areas and areas where very careful development can proceed as long as that development does not impair the ecological integrity of the GBLW.
-It provides an ideal opportunity to explore and demonstrate approaches to sustainable development - from mining and oil and gas development to sustainable harvesting and tourism - on a regional scale.
+The Sahtu Land Use Plan is a legally binding document and establishes much of the GBLW as special management zones or conservation zones.
+Development within special management zones is permitted subject to stringent terms and conditions ("conformity requirements").
+Some areas within the GBLW (e.g., Saoyú-?ehdacho) are permanently off-limits to industrial development and others (conservation zones, e.g., Edajįla) are off-limits to development.
+Large-scale development within GBL itself is prohibited pursuant to the Sahtu land Use Plan.
+This approach allows for core protected areas, buffer areas and areas where development can proceed as long as that development does not impair the ecological integrity of the GBLW.
+This provides an ideal opportunity to explore and demonstrate approaches to sustainable development - from mining and oil and gas development to sustainable harvesting and tourism - on a regional scale.